How I got my good night sleep back – despite my tinnitus

 Healthy eating habits

-Many foods I ate affected my health and my stomach, I felt bloated all the time and like I had eaten a stone….that made it harder to fall asleep also.
+Many foods I ate affected my health and my stomach, I felt bloated all the time or like I had eaten stones….that made it harder to fall asleep as well.

-I had the same problem with rich food at night, now I try to eat light at night and it really makes a difference.
+I had the same problem with rich food at night, now I try to eat light at dinner time and it really makes a difference.
+So for dinner I try to have salads, fruit or just a very limited amount of carbs.

 Read more about my new eating habits here: https://thetinnituslife.com/category/soul-food/